john-corcoran/internetarchive-downloader/README.md

 - `-r` or `--resume`: if used, interrupted file transfers will be restarted where they left off, rather than being started over from scratch.
 In testing, Internet Archive connections can be unstable, so this is recommended for large file transfers.
 This is marked as 'experimental' as the download process deviates from the core Internet Archive Python Library, and therefore may break in future updates.
 - `-s [int]` or `--split [int]`: if used, the behaviour of downloads will change - instead of multiple files being downloaded simultaneously, only one file will be downloaded at a time, with each file over 10MB split into separate download threads (number of download threads is specified with this flag); each thread will download a separate portion of the file, and the file will be combined when all download threads complete.
 This may increase per-file download speeds, but will use more temporary storage space as files are downloaded.
 As above, this is considered experimental.
 To avoid overloading Internet Archive servers, only one file will be downloaded at a time if this option is used (i.e. `-t` will be ignored).
 If using `-r` and the script has been restarted, use the same number of splits passed with this argument as was used during previous script execution.
 The maximum is `5`; the default is `1` (i.e. no file splitting will be performed).
 - `-f [str ... str]` or `--filefilters [str ... str]`: one or more (space separated) file name filters; only files with names that contain any of the provided filter strings (case insensitive) will be downloaded.
 If multiple filters are provided, the search will be an 'OR' (i.e. only one of the provided strings needs to hit).
 For example, `-f png jpg` will download all files that contain either `png` or `jpg` in the file name.
 Individual terms can be wrapped in quotation marks.
 - `--hashfile [str]`: output path to write file containing hash metadata (as recorded by Internet Archive).
 If left unspecified, the hash metadata file will be created in the output folder.
-This flag can only be used when one identifier is provided for download.

 Usage example incorporating flags: